fmerg/pymerkle/USAGE.md

 from pymerkle import MerkleTree, validateProof, validationReceipt
 ```

-to import the most basic components of the API, the `MerkleTree` class as well as the functions
+to import the most high-level components of the API: the `MerkleTree` class as well as the functions
  `validateProof()` and `validationReceipt()`.

 ### Merkle-tree construction